-- 595,832 shares of common stock issuable upon the exercise of outstanding stock options granted under our 2010 Plan as of June 30, 2019, with a weighted-average exercise price of \$0.94 per share; - 1,333,451 shares of common stock issuable upon the exercise of outstanding stock options granted under our 2018 Plan as of June 30, 2019, with a weighted-average exercise price of \$1.39 per share; - 116,518 shares of restricted common stock granted during 2018, none of which were vested as of June 30, 2019; - 185,063 shares of common stock issuable upon the exercise of outstanding stock options granted under our 2018 Plan after June 30, 2019, with a weighted-average exercise price of \$10.24 per share; - 2,703,702 shares of common stock reserved for future issuance under our 2018 Plan (which does not include an aggregate of 157,703 shares of common stock issuable upon the exercise of stock options that were granted on the effective date of the registration statement of which this prospectus forms a part, at an exercise price equal to the initial public offering price of our common stock), including the amendment thereto that became effective in connection with this offering, and any additional shares that become available under our 2018 Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year; and - 280,000 shares of common stock reserved for future issuance under our ESPP, which became effective in connection with this offering, and any additional shares that become available under our ESPP pursuant to provisions thereof that automatically increase the share reserve under the plan each year.
+- 595,832 shares of common stock issuable upon the exercise of outstanding stock options granted under our 2010 Plan as of June 30, 2019, with a weighted-average exercise price of \$0.94 per share; - 1,333,451 shares of common stock issuable upon the exercise of outstanding stock options granted under our 2018 Plan as of June 30, 2019, with a weighted-average exercise price of \$1.39 per share; - 116,518 shares of restricted common stock granted during 2018, none of which are vested as of June 30, 2019; - 185,063 shares of common stock issuable upon the exercise of outstanding stock options granted under our 2018 Plan after June 30, 2019, with a weighted-average exercise price of \$10.24 per share; - 2,703,702 shares of common stock reserved for future issuance under our 2018 Plan (which does not include an aggregate of 157,703 shares of common stock issuable upon the exercise of stock options that have been approved to be granted, as of the effective date of the registration statement of which this prospectus forms a part, at an exercise price equal to the initial public offering price of our common stock), including the amendment thereto that will become effective in connection with this offering, and any additional shares that become available under our 2018 Plan pursuant to provisions thereof that automatically increase the share reserve under the plan each year; and

+280,000 shares of common stock reserved for future issuance under our ESPP, which will become effective in connection with this offering, and any additional shares that become available under our ESPP pursuant to provisions thereof that automatically increase the share reserve under the plan each year.

-Certain of our directors and existing stockholders, including certain stockholders affiliated with our directors and that beneficially own more that 5% of our outstanding capital stock, have agreed to purchase approximately 7,669,250 shares of our common stock in this offering at the initial public offering price.
-The foregoing discussion does not reflect the purchase of any shares in this offering by these directors and stockholders.
+Certain of our directors and existing stockholders, including certain stockholders affiliated with our directors and that beneficially own more that 5% of our outstanding capital stock, have indicated an interest in purchasing an aggregate of \$100.0 million or more in shares of our common stock in this offering at the initial public offering price.
+The foregoing discussion does not reflect the potential purchase of any shares in this offering by these directors and stockholders.